IVL-Research/DigiDrick/WCFServiceDigiDrick/ReadMe.md

 ## DigiDrickClient
 Test client code to test the service methods hosted by DigiDrickHost.
-Path string variables to local Python files need to be updatet in Client.cs
+Path string variables to local Python files need to be updated in Client.cs

 ## Python Files
 Stored PLS model and python scripts for loading the model and calculating DModX